-If you’re like most Internet users, you’re only clicking on the first few links of this search results list (see side box).
-And analytics show traffic drops off by 95 percent between the first and second pages.
-Definitely not a good proposition for a company whose website is ranked on the second or subsequent pages.
+If you’re like most internet users, you’re only clicking on the first few links of this search results list - analytics show traffic drops off by approximately 95 percent between the first and second pages.1 Definitely not a good proposition for a company whose website is ranked on the second or subsequent pages.

 To rank higher on a results page, it’s imperative to employ Search Engine Optimization (SEO) to your site.
 SEO is a series of strategies and techniques designed to achieve higher placement.
 In essence, the methods of SEO makes a website more “attractive” to search engines, with the goal of ranking higher on a search engine results page.